Naveena0702/STUDIO/backend/README.md

 - Passwords are hashed using bcrypt before storage
 - JWT tokens are used for authentication
+- CORS is restricted via `ALLOWED_ORIGINS` in production
-- CORS is enabled for cross-origin requests
+- Basic rate limiting is enabled for `/api`
+- Request logging via `morgan`
 - Database uses foreign key constraints and cascading deletes

 ## Future Enhancements

 - Integration with AI services for symptom analysis
 - Email verification
-- Password reset functionality
+- Password reset email sender
-- Rate limiting
-- Input validation and sanitization
 - Migration to PostgreSQL for production use
 - API documentation with Swagger/OpenAPI